Chatsy

 2. Knowledge Base: Your company's documentation, FAQs, and data

-4. Conversation Management: Tracks context and manages dialogue
+4. Conversation Management: Tracks context and manages multi-turn dialogue

 5. Integration Layer: Connects to your systems (CRM, orders, etc.)